yasminagaye1/Chippy/GraphReport.md

 *Still thinking of how to force chippy to use a certain qvalue even
     after knowing that it has seen a particular experiment before

+NOTES
+******
+*I have found a way to send rewards and qvalues (archQdic) from
+    experiment.py to runners.py, which contains the monitor() *Montor() will check if the actual rewards is less than the expected reward.
+*Our class model will then check the archQdic to see if we have
+    seen the pattern before.
+If so then figure out how to make chippy use the qvalues from archQdic